Paul-J-Company/Systems-Design/README.md

   or merge requests to be used to deploy to Kubernetes.
   In a GitOps workflow the desired state of your infrastructure is represented by the configurations stored in a Git repository.
+  This Git repository serves as the single source of truth, and GitOps enforces the state that the cluster should be in.
   Visualizing IaC with and without GitOps https://miro.medium.com/v2/resize:fit:1400/format:webp/1*_1T9Tx62ig3yqX26IHIoWQ.png What is FinOps?